Skip to content

 Five best practices for managing international teams

-Whether in a remote, hybrid, or in-office setup, implementing the following best practices can help you effectively manage international teams and operations in light of offsites, meet-ups, workcations, and more, while navigating the legal landscape.
+Whether in a remote, hybrid, or in-office setup, implementing the following best practices can help you effectively manage international teams and operations in light of offsites, meet-ups, workations, and more, while navigating the legal landscape.

 1. Create a compliant and risk-free mobility policy.
 The more you understand your employees, the more you can accommodate them through compliant and risk-free policies.
 Track each employee (travel dates, location, and visa requirements) to approve their work while away.
 Furthermore, review the type(s) of insurance that may be necessary for duty of care to clarify your involvement, responsibility, and coverage.